tvl83/DeveloperDocumentation/src/content/sphero/getting-started.md

 }
 ```

-When the app recieves the `appDidBecomeActive` event, it tells RobotKit to start looking for Spheros and Ollies.
+When the app recieves the `appDidBecomeActive` event, it tells RobotKit to start looking for Spheros.

 ```
 [[RKRobotDiscoveryAgent sharedAgent] addNotificationObserver:self selector:@selector(handleRobotStateChangeNotification:)];